BlitzKraig/ActionsTests/README.md

 ### get-version.js

-Read module.json, log out `version` so the yml file can grab it
+Read module-release.json, log out `version` so the yml file can grab it

 ### update-manifest.js

-Construct a new `manifest.json` using data from `module-slugs.json`, `module-release.json` and `module.json`, then overwrite `module.json` with the new data
+Construct a new `manifest.json` using data from `module-slugs.json`, `module-release.json` and `module.json`, then overwrite `module.json` with the new data.
+It will accept a single argument to specify a custom tag, or will revert to the module version if this isn't passed in.
+This lets us pass in `latest` when creating the production release.